 Samantha Agtarap, P.Eng

 Samantha has over ten years of experience working with clients to translate complex technical information into accessible communications material.
-Her core strengths include the ability to synthesize large amounts of information, while ensuring that key messages are conveyed clearly.
+Her core strengths include the ability to synthesize large amounts of information while ensuring that key messages are conveyed clearly.
 Samantha is a Professional Engineer with experience in energy options analysis and planning.
 She has worked on community energy planning and forecasting with First Nation and non-aboriginal communities, building energy consumption analysis and program development.
 Samantha has a wide range of experience, primarily focusing on energy and the environment.
-Though her work, she has gained valuable experience working with First Nations and remote communities.
-In particular, her work on the Haida Gwaii Community Electricity Plan and BC Hydro’s Remote Community Electrification Program have provided her with an understanding of the unique set of issues facing First Nations and remote communities throughout the province.
+Through her work, she has gained valuable experience working with First Nations and remote communities.
+In particular, her work on the Haida Gwaii Community Electricity Plan and BC Hydro’s Remote Community Electrification Program provided her with an understanding of the unique set of issues facing First Nations and remote communities throughout the province.

 Dara Edmonds, B.A, LL.B

 Dara is a skilled sustainability consultant who specializes in sustainability reporting and has extensive experience in report development, the application of reporting frameworks, and report assurance.
 Previously, Dara managed sustainability reporting at Teck Resources, Canada’s largest diversified mining company.
-Dara is currently an internal consultant at the Vancouver Fraser Port Authority (VFPA), supporting on sustainability reporting and strategic initiatives to embed sustainability in corporate culture.
+Dara is currently an internal consultant at the Vancouver Fraser Port Authority (VFPA), supporting sustainability reporting and strategic initiatives to embed sustainability in corporate culture.
 She supports other companies with reporting, performance and compliance, strategy development, and stakeholder engagement.
 She has provided report assurance to clients including Vancity and Diageo Inc., and reporting and advisory services for Goldcorp, lululemon, Metro Vancouver, McCain Foods, and Transport Canada.

 Tamsin Mills, M.Sc, RPP